 Tasted twice - last time in April 2019.
 Not consistent notes.
 Big balls wine with power and concentration at highest gear, dense and tight, and with unlimited longevity.
-I remember that this wine like many other wines in vintage 2010 wasn't that stunning and expressive from barrel in April 2011.
-After bottling it's become a different animal which improved a lot and has turned into true superstar.
+I remember that this wine like many other wines in vintage 2010 wasn't that stunning and expressive from the barrel in April 2011.
+After bottling it's become a different animal which improved a lot and has turned into a true superstar.

 2005 Pichon Baron 95+p

 Tasted in April 2018.
 Powerful and tight, dense, with strong backbone, great depth and excellent complexity.
 Still in their prime youth.
-We have to wait at least 10 years more to get full insight in this wine's further development.
+We have to wait at least 10 years more to get full insight into this wine's further development.

 2004 Pichon Baron 95p